Nobody is Perfect

 There is no such thing as a perfect human being.

-We cannot choose our genes or our upbringing, just as we could not choose our parents before we were born.
+We cannot choose our genes or upbringing, just as we cannot choose our parents before we are born.

 Our bodies are not designed to absolutely prevent disability, illness, or ageing.

-If we could become perfect human beings, everyone would surely be a good person.
+If we could become perfect, everyone would be a good person.

 I’m the one who often says there’s no such thing as a perfect person